CasperTBangHansen/Fetching-and-cleaning-AIS-data/README.md

 ais_class.interpolate_routes(10*60)
 ```
 ### Step 8
-Removing trips which doesnt move more then 10 km within 24 hours.
+Removing trips which doesnt move more then 10 km within 24 hours.<br/>
 Furthermore the trips which includes datapoints with speeds less then 0.5 knots are removed.
 ```python
 ais_class.clean_data(threshold = 10, interval_s = 24*60*60, speed = 0.5)